Adolescent Siblings’ Suicide Ideation

 Digital Object Identifier (DOI)

 Tucker, Corinna Jenkins and Wiesen-Martin, Desiree, "Adolescent Siblings’ Suicide Ideation" (2014).
-Human Development and Family Studies Scholarship.
+Journal of Family Issues.
 11.